Average Electric Bill Per Month for 1 & 2 Bedroom Apartments

 - Cooking – 64% of apartments in the U.S. have use of an electric oven or stove

 If you find your electric bills are particularly high, you could find alternative methods to power these utilities or work to make them more efficient wherever you can.

 Does it save electricity to unplug things?

-Many modern appliances and electronics will take in electricity even when they are not in use, i.e., in ‘standby.’
+Many modern appliances and electronics will consume electricity even when they are not in use, i.e., in ‘standby.’
 In fact, electronics on standby are responsible for around 3-10% of the energy used within a home.
-Although this might seem like a relatively small amount of energy, when you have all the appliances in your home either on or in standby, this can add up considerably on your electric bill.
+Although this might seem like a relatively small amount of energy, when you have all the appliances in your home either on or on standby, this can add up considerably on your electric bill.

 There is evidence to suggest that if you make the effort to actually unplug your appliances and electronics when they aren’t in use, it could save you anywhere between $100 to $200 every year, and you are less likely to fall victim to a power surge, so it’s definitely worth doing (or turning off at the wall).

 There are several reasons why your electric bill might be particularly high, compared with previous months, or compared to the average bill.